PotHix/pothix.github.com/content/about.md

 * [Media](/media): All podcasts and videos I did myself or was an invited guest.
 * [Movies](/movies): There are some movies worth watching.
 Here I list the ones I recommend
+* [Gifts](/gifts): Ever thought about giving me something as a gift?
+Please don't give me random stuff (I try to be a minimalist), that's why I maintain this page.

 ### Getting in touch